Fostemsavir in highly treatment-experienced participants: 24-week phase 3 results

 Baseline characteristics for the randomised group included median age 44 years (range 18 to 73) and approximately 30% were women.
 Median (range) CD4 and viral load were approximately 100 cells/mm3 (0 to 1160) and 4.7 log copies/mL (1.6 to 6.9), respectively.
 Approximately 10% had no fully active drugs in the OBR, with 40-50% having either 1 or 2 fully active drugs.

 Baseline characteristics were similar for the open-label group, with the important exception that 80% had no active drugs in the OBR and 20% had only one active drug.
 In this group, >95% had integrase experience and 70% had used T-20.
-Of the 19 people with sensitivty to one drug, 13/19 used the investigational mAb ibalizumab (See Table 1)
+Of the 19 people with sensitivity to one drug, 13/19 used the investigational mAb ibalizumab (See Table 1).

 At day 8, mean viral reductions were was 0.79 vs 0.17 log copies/mL for fostemsavir vs placebo arms respectively, (difference: –0.625; 95%CI: –0.810 to –0.441, p< 0.0001).
 By intent-to-treat (ITT) analysis 65% had >0.5 log reductions and 46% had >1 log reductions.
 In sub-group analysis of participants with baseline viral load >1000 copies/mL, the median viral load decline was –1.0 log copies/mL.